 PSHB and KSHB attack a wide range of native, ornamental and horticultural trees, and has caused severe damage in avocado groves as well.
 As of the fall of 2017, it's been found to attack over 230 species of trees including Box Elder, California Sycamore, Coast Live Oak, Avocado, White Alder, Japanese Maple, Liquidamber and Red Willow.
-PSHB and KSHBThe tiny beetle introduces the a fungi-fungus upon which it feeds into host trees that cause a disease called Fusarium Dieback (FD).;FD which-interrupts the transport of water and nutrients causing the death of the tree. in over 110 tree species such as, Box elder, California sycamore, Coast live oak, Avocado, White alder, Japanese maple, Liquidamber and Red willow.-There is no cure for the disease.
+The tiny beetle introduces a fungus upon which it feeds into host trees that cause a disease called Fusarium Dieback (FD).FD interrupts the transport of water and nutrients causing the death of the tree.
+There is no cure for the disease.